Additional COVID-19 Test Home Collection Kit DTC FAQs

 In certain cases, if you are not able to provide an adequate sample, it is possible that our partner lab will not be able to determine your test results.
 A member from our telehealth partner will reach out to help you determine next steps and likely recommend that you self-quarantine to avoid community spread if you are experiencing symptoms.

 We are the leader in teaching people how to collect finger-prick blood, stool and other swab samples.
 We try to make sample collection as simple and straightforward as possible through printed instructions in your kit, as well as digital and video instructions at everlywell.com/collect and provided via email.
-Our customer care staff is available if you have any questions
+Our Customer Experience Team is available if you have any questions

 What role do medical providers have in your testing?